wmvanvliet/scientific_writing_tips/grand_writing.md

  - Think about the *big* question you want to help with.
  - Think and read about what we know so far.
  - Think about the biggest reasons why we don't know more.
-   What is are the major roadblocks facing the field?
+   What are the major roadblocks facing the field?
  - Given your expertise, what big roadblock are you most effective at pushing against?
    Don't bother pushing against minor roadblocks, take on a big one!
  - Finally, make a plan on how to move the roadblock as much as you can.